Towns & Places:

 On June 7, 1858, some of Montgomery’s men attempted to fire the Western Hotel in Fort Scott, but no one was hurt, and the fire was extinguished.
 On June 13, Governor James Denver arrived at Fort Scott; a meeting was held, and feelings ran high on both sides, but by judicious treatment on the governor’s part, peace was restored.
 The next day, a second meeting was held at Raysville, at which the governor proposed a compromise, which restored peace for some time.
 Subsequently, a free-state man named Rice was arrested for the murder of Travis, who had been shot on February 28.
 This was regarded as a violation of the agreement made on June 15, and Montgomery determined to rescue Rice.
 Accordingly, he organized a party of 100 men, among them John Brown, who wanted to destroy Fort Scott, but as Montgomery’s main purpose was to rescue Rice, he left Brown outside the town and proceeded without him.
 Rice was released, Mr. Little was killed, Montgomery’s men looted a store of a stock valued at about $7,000, and 12 citizens were made prisoners.
 The citizens then appealed to the governor for protection, and, as there were no troops to send, he advised the formation of a home militia for defense, a suggestion which was carried out.
 After the passage of the Amnesty Act, there was little further trouble along the border, and peace came to stay in Bourbon County.

 After the Civil War began, a big Union demonstration was made at Fort Scott, which had been one of the bitterest pro-slavery towns.
 Party differences were laid aside for the nation’s defense, and by the middle of April, two companies had been raised on Drywood Creek, and two companies were formed at Fort Scott in May.
 Other companies were raised at Lightning Creek and Mill Creek, and a company of home guards was organized.
 The most important engagement during the war near Bourbon County was the Battle of Dry Wood Creek in Vernon County, Missouri, which occurred late in September 1861 between the Confederate forces under General Rains and the Union forces under General James H. Lane.
 General Sterling Price’s army passed through the eastern part of the county in October 1864.
-While crossing the valley of the Little Osage, members of the army committed many outrages.
+While crossing the valley of the Little Osage, army members committed many outrages.
 For a time, the people of Fort Scott feared for the city’s safety.
 Bourbon County ranked fifth in the number of men who entered the militia during the war.

 The county was organized on September 12, 1855, when S. A. Williams, the probate judge, administered the oath of office to commissioners Col. H. T. Wilson and Charles B. Wingfield.
 B. F. Hill was appointed sheriff, and William Margrave was deputy sheriff.
 On September 17, the following officers were appointed: James F. Farley, clerk; Thomas Watkins, justice; John F. Cottrell, constable.
 Governor Reeder had appointed William Margrave justice of the peace in December 1854, the first in the county.
 On October 15, four additional justices and three constables were appointed at the same time A. Hornbeck was appointed treasurer; W. W. Spratt, assessor; and H. R. Kelso, coroner.
 In November, the county was divided into five townships.
 From the time of its organization until January 1858, the affairs of the county were in the hands of the county court, consisting of a probate judge and two commissioners, but the form of government was then changed and placed in charge of a board of supervisors, one from each township.
 In 1860, it was again changed, and three commissioners took the place of the board.
-In 1855, by the act creating the county, the seat of justice was located at Fort Scott.
+In 1855, the seat of justice was located at Fort Scott by the act creating the county.
 In 1858, due to border troubles, it was changed to Marmaton by a special law of the legislature.
 An election to determine the permanent location of the county seat was held on May 11, 1863, when Fort Scott received the majority of votes cast and again became the county seat, where it has since remained.

 In 1865, the citizens voted $150,000 in bonds to subscribe a like sum to the capital stock of the Missouri River, Fort Scott & Gulf Railroad.
 The road was completed to Fort Scott in December 1869, and on January 7, 1870, the bonds were delivered to the road.
-In 1867, a proposition to vote for $150,000 worth of bonds to purchase the stock of the Tebo & Neosho Railroad was carried, but the commissioners decided it was not advisable to purchase the stock of this road.
+In 1867, a proposition to vote for $150,000 worth of bonds to purchase the Tebo & Neosho Railroad stock was carried, but the commissioners decided it was not advisable to purchase the stock of this road.
 They ordered that $150,000 be subscribed to the capital stock of any road that would start at Fort Scott and run north of the Marmaton River in the general direction of Humboldt.
 This amount was subscribed to the stock of the Fort Scott & Allen County Railroad Company on the condition that the road should be completed west of the county by July 1, 1872.
 The Fort Scott, Humboldt & Western succeeded this road and asked for the deliverance of the bonds, but the conditions had not been complied with, and the bonds were issued to the Fort Scott, Humboldt & Western under that name.

 Bourbon County’s population peaked in 1890 at 28,575.

-In 1910, the population of the county was 24,007.
-The value of the farm products for the same year was $1,504,134, the principal crop being corn, with a value of $754,039, and hay second, with a value of $432,994.
+In 1910, the county’s population was 24,007.
+The value of the farm products for the same year was $1,504,134.
+Corn was the principal crop, with a value of $754,039, and hay was second, with a value of $432,994.

 However, agriculture and livestock are still large industries.
 The County’s leading crops today are milo, wheat, and soybeans.